j2h4u/wts/README.md

 # wts — Worktree Siblings

-> CLI for managing git worktrees — keeps all worktrees as siblings in one folder.
+> Opinionated CLI for managing git worktrees — keeps all worktrees as siblings in one folder.

 ## Problem